ramaj93/themey-gen/README.md

 Usage
 -----
-The tool is accessible through terminal, to access it globally you can add src/bin into your $PATH You can then run it in command line using `themey`
+The tool is accessible through terminal, to access it globally you can add `/bin` into your $PATH You can then run it in command line using `themey`

+Before running the command the current directory should be that of the required application either `frontend` or `backend` for the advanced Yii2 template or root directory of the basic template.

 Contributing
 ------------